mhackett909/WebBills/README.md

 docker-compose up --build
 ```

-You can customize the script as needed for your environment or CI/CD pipeline.

 ### Configuration

 Edit `src/main/resources/application.properties` or `application-dev.properties` for environment-specific settings, such as database connection and JWT secrets.